Documenting COVID-19, through Explorers’ eyes

 The COVID-19 pandemic has reshaped the way we work.
 In some cases, it’s also reshaped our work.

 Take, for example, the University Archives team at La Salle University.
-Led by archivists Catherine Carey and Kenneth Cleary, the team since April has accepted submissions in support of the University Archives’ COVID-19 project.
+Led by archivist Catherine Carey, the team since April has accepted submissions in support of the University Archives’ COVID-19 project.
 The project aims to collect and store materials, stories, and details from students, employees, and alumni in real time, helping to recount academic and operational experiences at La Salle during the pandemic.
 It’s an exercise Carey called “in many ways a first of its kind for us.”

 “There have been a couple instances when we tried to capture an acute moment in time,” Carey said, “but no, we’ve never taken on something like this.”